cardinalby/blog/content/post/github-actions/webext/6-publish-on-firefox-addons.md

 - Specify longer timeout with `timeoutMs` input of _webext-buildtools-firefox-addons-action_ action.
 Default timeout is _600000_ ms (10 min).
 - Do not fail the job in the last step if `steps.addonsDeploy.outputs.timeoutError == 'true'`.
 - Just rerun the workflow after a while in the case of timeout.
 If the extension has been processed after the first run, the workflow will pass (with `steps.addonsDeploy.outputs.sameVersionAlreadyUploadedError != 'true'`).

+### Not covered: sources uploading

+Tthe topic I didn't touch in the article for the sake of simplicity is providing sources of the extension for Firefox Add-ons reviewers.
+In my example sources and packed extension are the same.
+But any little bit complicated extension will probably have build process including compiling TypeScript, packing css, minifying JS files, etc. In this case Firefox Add-ons requires you to provide source codes separately.

+Using _[webext-buildtools-firefox-addons-action](https://github.com/cardinalby/webext-buildtools-firefox-addons-action)_ you can do it by specifying `sourcesZipFilePath` input pointing to the zip file containing sources.
+To produce this file you need to add an extra step in the workflow, though.